hayashikoki225/arXiv-Summary/README.md

 Validaded with macOS Sequoia 15.6.

 ### Prerequisite
-**Claude code CLI** or **ChatGPT Codex CLI** installed in your local machine
+- **Claude code CLI** or **ChatGPT Codex CLI** installed in your local machine
   - Claude code: `curl -fsSL https://claude.ai/install.sh | bash`, then launch and authenticate.
   - ChatGPT Codex: `curl -fsSL https://chatgpt.com/codex/install.sh | bash`, then launch and authenticate.
+- Clone this repo to your local machine

 ### Step1.
 Prepare a prompt script and example
 - Specify the backend and model to use ([summarize.sh](./summarize.sh))
 - Customize the PROMPT to fit to your interests, detailness, expertise etc. ([summarize.sh](./summarize.sh))
 - Edit the example files for format preference: [hep-ex,quant-ph]/example.md
   You may also just describe in the prompt sentences in the script.
+- Manual launch: go to the repo in the command line and do `./summarize.sh`.

 ### Step2: Set up a crontab
 e.g. Run 9pm everyday, output stdout/stderr only for the latest update: